 - Describe the steps needed to reproduce the bug with short code examples (providing a unit test that illustrates the bug is best);

-- If the bug you experienced affects more than one layer, providing a simple failing unit test may not be sufficient.
-In this case, please fork the Symfony Standard Edition and reproduce your issue on a new branch;
+- If the bug you experienced is not obvious or affects more than one layer, providing a simple failing unit test may not be sufficient.
+In this case, please provide a reproducer;

 - Give as much detail as possible about your environment (OS, PHP version, Symfony version, enabled extensions, ...);